All Chapters

 Krueger's 1974 estimates — the red slices represent resources spent capturing transfers rather than creating value.

 And the deadweight loss from rent-seeking is actually worse than the direct spending.
 When an industry spends $100 million lobbying for a $2 billion subsidy, the social cost isn't just the $100 million spent lobbying.
-It's also the $2 billion in misallocated subsidies — money that could have gone to more productive uses.
+It's also the distortion in how the $2 billion gets allocated — money steered to politically connected firms rather than productive ones.
 The lobbying spending is the visible tip; the iceberg below is the distorted policy itself.

 💰 Lobbying ROI Calculator